The Cumbria Way walking route is a 70 mile (112km) linear route through the heart of the Lake District.

 The Cumbria Way takes walkers on a 70 mile (112km) adventure through the heart of the Lake District National Park.
 It can be walked from south to north or vice versa.
 Most of the route is low level but there are some higher, more exposed parts and good map reading skills are essential as the route is not well way-marked.

-Whist the early sections are in low lying pasture type landscapes the middle section from the Langdales to Keswick and on to Caldbeck are more traditional Lakeland fell walking routes here the route goes up to 600+ metres and walkers should be aware of weather conditions and ensure they are correctly attired for serious hiking.
+Whilst the early sections are in low lying pasture type landscapes the middle section from the Langdales to Keswick and on to Caldbeck are more traditional Lakeland fell walking routes here the route goes up to 600+ metres and walkers should be aware of weather conditions and ensure they are correctly attired for serious hiking.

-Walkers can complete the route in 5 days if they break the first day at Coniston, however it is possible to do the whole route using independent hostels and bunkhouses over 6 days.
+Walkers can complete the route in 5 days if they break the first day at Coniston, however, it is possible to do the whole route using independent hostels and bunkhouses over 6 days.
 Details of the route are available on the LDWA website. and on the Cumbria Way Walk website.

 Cumbria Way walkers should really take the opportunity to stay at Skiddaw House Hostel high on the side of Skiddaw mountain.
 This hostel may be totally off grid but it does not stint on comfort and hospitality.
 Don’t forget to stock up on provisions in Keswick before you set off though as it is self- catering only.
 The Lonscale Centre at Blencathra and the Whitehorse Inn Bunkhouse (a little off route) also catered for this night.